ztrhgf/Powershell_CICD_repository/README.md

 - double question "Are you sure you want to continue in commit?" in pre-commit
 ### Changed
 - better examples in customConfig
+- quote output of TAB completition in PS profile

 ## [2.0.12] - 2019-11-21
 ### Changed